-Organisations must apply for a grant of exactly £750 only, we cannot accept bids for more or less than this amount.
-The funding pot totals £12,000, meaning sixteen grants are available in all.
+Organisations must apply for a grant of exactly £500 only, we cannot accept bids for more or less than this amount.
+The funding pot totals £10,500 so 21 grants are available in all.

 We welcome applications from groups that are new to the programme as well as those who have applied previously.
 Where appropriate, we also encourage partnership or joint applications for this funding.